Public Media for the Yukon-Kuskokwim Delta

 Three tribal organizations from the Yukon-Kuskokwim Delta have launched a new resource page for their ongoing salmon advocacy partnership.

-The Association of Village Council Presidents, the Yukon River Inter-Tribal Fish Commission and the Kuskokwim River Inter-Tribal Fish commission launched a partnership called the Arctic Yukon Kuskokwim Tribal Consortium, or AYKTC, in 2002.
+The Association of Village Council Presidents, the Yukon River Inter-Tribal Fish Commission and the Kuskokwim River Inter-Tribal Fish commission comprise a partnership called the Arctic Yukon Kuskokwim Tribal Consortium, or AYKTC.
+AYKTC was first launched in 2002 and has since had a variety of different partners over its decades of advocacy.
+It's current membership was solidified in 2025.

 A press release from the organization says the goal is to protect the ways of life associated with salmon, by focusing on policy and advocacy rooted in science and Indigenous knowledge.